Use to find companies where this pattern is active.

 Emergence

-Three readings line up: the Graham Number ratio fires (current price at or below √(22.5 × EPS × BVPS)), OCF-to-net-income is at or above 1.0, and equity is a large share of total assets.
+Three readings line up: the Graham Number ratio fires (current price at or below √(22.5 × EPS × BVPS)), OCF-to-net-income is at or above 1.0, and equity is in the upper part of its industry's equity-to-assets range.
 The Graham Number embeds the model's maximum acceptable multiples (P/E 15 × P/B 1.5); the OCF-to-net-income reading is a cash-vs-accrual ratio for the most recent annual period; the equity ratio is a balance-sheet composition reading.

 Limits